I grew up surrounded by books…

 — “O Guardador de Rebanhos” Poemas de Alberto Caeiro, 1914.

-For our baby shower, I asked friends & family to share a picture book, instead of the usual stacks of clothing and diapers.
-From this simple prompt, ensued an inspiring and profound exchange.
-People took our request to heart.
-They dived into childhood memories and sought out to gather their favorite picture books.
-On a Spring afternoon, we all sat around an improvised circle in our small one bedroom apartment in Vancouver.
-Everyone took turns sharing the memories behind their book of choice, a particular element of the story that resonated with their young minds, the person who read to them...
-As Georgia grew, she’s been wrapped in those stories, each and every night—stories that carry a message of love, a window into the lives of those that came before her.
-The beauty of this exchange culminated in a year long endeavour writing a personal blog about children’s literature, One More Story Told.
-That space became a “kitchen table creative outlet while the baby naps” and a way of feeling less isolated, more connected to the world.
+When I was pregnant with my daughter, I asked friends & family to share a favorite picture book, instead of the usual stacks of clothing and diapers.
+On a Sunday afternoon, we sat around an imperfect circle in our small one bedroom apartment in Vancouver, sharing the stories behind their book of choice, a particular element or character that resonated with their young minds.
+For years to come, these picturebooks became the bedrock of my favorite ritual as a parent.
+The beauty of this exchange culminated in a blog about children’s books and parenting.
+One More Story Told became my “kitchen table creative outlet while the baby naps” and a way of feeling less isolated, more connected to the far reaches of my global community.
 Many moves later, including relocating to a different country, I continue to be inspired by the affective energy these books carry.
-This brings us to the present moment.
-I find myself living through profound changes, those moments when the earth underneath our feet shakes and pushes us to embrace transformation.
-I started listening to the voice inside of me, trying to rekindle that inner fire, the desire to engage with work that feels meaningful, to create a day to day that makes my heart skip, and that’s how I decided to revive this project.
+In the Spring of 2025, I felt a yearning to rekindle my creative fire, a desire to engage with work that is meaningful, and that’s how I decided to revive this project and design a life around my love of writing, literature, and picturebooks.